nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 The documentation output is written to ``_build\html``.
 Double-click the ``index.html`` file to display the documentation in your browser.

 .. tip::
-   If you modify or add RST files, you only need to rerun the steps that build the respective documentation: step 4 (if you modified the Zephyr documentation) or step 5 (if you modified the |NCS| documentation).
+   If you modify or add RST files, you only need to rerun the steps that build the respective documentation: step 4 (if you modified the Zephyr documentation), step 5 (if you modified the MCUboot documentation), or step 6 (if you modified the |NCS| documentation).

    If you open up a new command prompt, you must repeat step 2.